SafinWasi/gluu-aws-integration/wiki.md

 ```

 Next, we need to enable the SCIM API.
-Log onto the oxTrust GUI, go to `Organization` > `Organization Configuration` and check the tick mark for `SCIM Support`
+Log onto the oxTrust GUI, go to `Organization` > `Organization Configuration` and check the tick mark for `SCIM Support`.

 ![oxTrust Panel](https://gluu.org/docs/gluu-server/4.4/img/scim/enable-scim.png)